-Wilderness canoeing & kayaking in the Malingsbo-Kloten Nature Reserve in Sweden
+Wilderness canoeing and kayaking in the Malingsbo-Kloten Nature Reserve in Sweden

 Wilderness canoeing and kayaking in the paddling paradise, the Malingsbo-Kloten Nature Reserve, 2,5 hours drive from the Swedish capital Stockholm.

 Detailed canoe trail descriptions with maps.

 The canoeing and kayaking paradise - The Malingsbo-Kloten Nature Reserve

 High hills and deep valleys surround a long stretch of excellent paddling water with steep cliffs descending dramatically into the river along narrow stretches.
 The wilderness is located on top of a higher plateau and the wildlife is rich.
 The nature reserve is very well taken care of.
 Along the canoe trails are a great number of rest areas with sturdy rain and wind shelters.
 At the rest areas there are good, strong fireplaces in front of each rain and wind shelter.

 There is no entrance fee to the Malingsbo-Kloten Nature Reserve or charges for tent camping at the rest areas or at other places along the canoe trails.

 The wilderness offers river paddling along narrow waterways without flowing currents, making it possible to paddle in both directions and in circles.
 At some points, the river gets bigger in beautiful wilderness archipelagos, with many untouched islands.
 The paddling in the nature reserve suits children and beginners and the fishing is excellent.
 The fish that can be caught here include: brown trout, rainbow trout, pike and perch.
 Read about fishing >>